Adil-Arhrimaz/Adil-Arhrimaz/README.md

 ## 🔭 I’m currently working on ...
 I am currently engaged in an exciting project named 'Treevans'.
 This innovative project focuses on managing trees and assisting in decision-making processes related to their care and maintenance.
 At the core of 'Treevans' is a commitment to environmental sustainability and effective urban planning.
 My role involves developing robust GIS solutions and integrating spatial data to create a comprehensive system for tree management.
 This project not only leverages my GIS expertise but also allows me to contribute positively to environmental conservation efforts.

-## 🌱 I’m currently learning ...
-My learning journey is currently centered around two main areas: mastering NgRx and enhancing my skills in creating data pipelines for spatial data.
-With NgRx, I am diving into state management in Angular applications, which is crucial for building scalable and maintainable front-end architectures.
-This learning aligns perfectly with my work on Angular-based projects.
-Concurrently, I am focusing on developing data pipelines for spatial data, which is a vital aspect of GIS development.
-This involves handling complex geospatial datasets and transforming them into actionable insights.

 <hr>

 ## 🛠️ Technologies & Tools